djmurphy6/url-grabber/README.md

 1. **Start the server**: Run `node server.js` in your terminal
 2. **Open the extension**: Click the extension icon in Chrome's toolbar
-3. **Turn ON live sending**: Toggle the switch to enable URL capture
+3. **Turn live sending on**: Toggle the switch to enable URL capture
 4. **Browse the web**: URLs will automatically be sent to your server as you navigate
 5. **View captured URLs**: Check your terminal for logged URLs